ctessum/uiuc_website/content/authors/manavmehra/_index.md

 - "Alumni"
 ---

 Manav was previously a graduate researcher in our lab.
-After graduating, he went on to work at the AI startup company Eightfold AI as a Senior Engineer.
+After graduating, he went on to work at the AI startup company Eightfold AI as a Senior Engineer and is now a Founding Engineer at Portal AI.